September Is Sports Eye Safety Month!

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

-At Heritage Optometric, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
+At Heritage Optometric Clinic, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
 Dr. Ross Hamill and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.

 What Eye Injuries Can Be Caused by Sports?